-Backpacks: Backpacks, knapsacks, book bags, duffle or sports bags, and handbags must be left in the student's locker and will not be brought to class.
-Backpacks can be brought in class with specific accommodation as approved by admin.
+Backpacks: Backpacks, knapsacks, book bags, duffle or sports bags, and handbags should be left in the student's locker and not brought to class.

 Bicycles: If a student rides a bicycle to school, they must dismount at the property line and walk their bicycle to the bicycle racks available near the entrances of the school.
 Bicycles must remain locked at the bicycle racks during school hours.
 Bicycles should not be brought into the building unless they are part of a Physical Education activity, and there is teacher supervision.
 The school is not responsible for lost or stolen bicycles.